BJackal/ChasteWorkshopSRN/README.md

 # Modelling cell-cell signalling with state reaction networks in Chaste

-Biological systems are an extensive research area across multiple disciplines.
-The high level of complexity within these systems due to dependencies on multiple factors makes them challenging to investigate.
-However, many of these systems can be represented as networks of biochemical reactions.
-So-called Subcellular Reaction Networks (SRNs) can be used to mathematically model biological systems such as gene regulation networks and protein-protein interaction networks.
+So-called 'sub-cellular reaction networks' (SRNs) can be used to mathematically model subcellular biological processes such as gene regulatory networks, protein-protein interactions, and signalling pathways.
+In Chaste, these processes may influence, and/or be influenced by, cellular behaviours such as proliferation, differentiation, adhesion, and motility, as well as cell-cell communication.
-In this practical, you will investigate how to simulate two examples of cell-cell signalling using SRNs in Chaste, building on the previous vertex model examples you looked at on Monday and Tuesday.
+In this practical, you will investigate how to simulate two examples of cell-cell communication using SRNs in Chaste, building on the previous vertex model examples you looked at on Monday and Tuesday.

 First you need to follow the steps outlined on the Chaste website for correctly initalizing a user project: https://chaste.cs.ox.ac.uk/trac/wiki/ChasteGuides/UserProjects
 <!-- Replace previous sentence with link to whatever text is provided by Fergus on Tuesday for how to create, modify and clone user projects -->